Challenge Yourself: Jolie Nguyen

 What is the biggest myth about working in fashion?

 That it’s glamorous and they get into it and realize there’s a lot of work involved.
 It’s not about picking out clothes or making something pretty.
 Those are important factors but there are 100 things that go into it.
-A lot of college graduates think they’re going to make tons of money and the ugly truth is your entry level so you’re not going to make a lot of money and on top of that fashion doesn’t pay a lot when you’re just getting your foot in the door.
+A lot of college graduates think they’re going to make tons of money and the ugly truth is you’re entry level so you’re not going to make a lot of money and on top of that fashion doesn’t pay a lot when you’re just getting your foot in the door.
 If you’re looking for money you're going in the wrong industry.
 Manage your expectations.
 Another myth is that everyone is catty which is not true.
 Nice people exist.

 Advice for grads?